How Many Possible Combinations Of 3 Numbers 1-3

 Q: What is the difference between a combination and a permutation?

 A: A combination is a selection of items from a collection where the order of selection does not matter.
 A permutation is an arrangement of items in a specific order.
-For example, if we choose two letters from the set {A, B, C}, AB and BA are considered the same combination, but they are different permutations.
+As an example, if we choose two letters from the set {A, B, C}, AB and BA are considered the same combination, but they are different permutations.

 Q: How do you calculate combinations with repetition?